unboxed/unboxed.co/source/blog/2020-12-07-repairs-and-maintenance-workshop-how-it-went.html.markdown

 Next we moved onto a set of opportunities areas across four themes:

-* **Redesigning content** (such providing clear steps, do’s and don’ts and clarity on improvements people can make in their homes),
+* **Redesigning content** (such providing clear steps, do’s and don’ts and clarity on improvements people can make in their homes)
-* **Better visibility of repairs **(including capabilities for repairs operatives giving real-time updates via mobile devices, or allowing residents to track repairs status/updates),
+* **Better visibility of repairs** (including capabilities for repairs operatives giving real-time updates via mobile devices, or allowing residents to track repairs status/updates),
 * **Empowering tenants** (such as community-sourced fixes or updating asset information), and
 * **Predicting the future** (by modelling the cost of repairs over time, connecting associated repairs or using smart home technology).